Company in Denmark

 General Partnership (Interesselskab - I/S)

-).
-It is important to include the abbreviation I/S in the company name, which indicates the legal form of the company.
-In the event that all partners have limited liability, the company must be registered with the DBA.
-It is worth knowing that a general partnership does not require share capital, and the assets of the company consist of the contribution made and property acquired.
+) and it is essential to include the abbreviation I/S in the company name, indicating its legal form.
+If all partners have limited liability, the partnership must be registered with the DBA.
+The general partnership does not require share capital, and its assets consist of the contributed funds and acquired property.

 Limited liability company (Anpartsselskab - ApS)